-These coins use a number of methods to stabilize the volatility that is common in the marketplace.
-The stability has the added benefit of making this class of crypto a safer bet for those people that would otherwise be put off dipping their toes into the market.
+These coins use several methods to stabilise the volatility common in the marketplace.
+The stability has the added benefit of making this crypto class a safer bet for those who would otherwise be put off dipping their toes into the market.

-This article will introduce you to what stablecoin is, before detailing the most common variants being created.
+This article will introduce you to stablecoin before detailing the most common variants being created.

 What Is Stablecoin?

 Stablecoin is the most recent general type of cryptocurrency/altcoin in circulation.
-The point of their existence lies in the need for price stabilization due to the volatility of the crypto marketplace.
-The way this is usually achieved is by pegging the coin to a reserve asset such as a fiat currency.
+The point of their existence lies in the need for price stabilisation due to the volatility of the crypto marketplace.
+This is usually achieved by pegging the coin to a reserve asset such as a fiat currency.

 They have increased in popularity as they provide two positives: enabling investment and trading in the world of secure and private cryptocurrencies while maintaining the stability usually attributed to regular fiat currencies.